wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 ## Setting up a project with Semantic Kernel

-It will be highly likely that you're going to build some sort of web API around your LLM use case.
+Most people will build some sort of web API around a LLM use case.
 But Semantic Kernel can be used in more places than just web applications.
 Although to be honest, you can't use it on your mobile device right now through MAUI.
 To help you get started, I want to provide you with two scenarios:

 - Using Semantic Kernel in a standalone console application
 - Using Semantic Kernel in an ASP.NET Core application